-Well wow, what a winter!?
+Well wow, what a winter, what a time!?
 After 136 days of skiing & snowboarding filled with clear days, cold nights, powder turns, pristine groomers, huge events and entertainment, Perisher’s longest season in memory has come to a close.
 The 2019 season will go down as one of the best and we will never forget it!

 The first snowflakes fell on March 31 and winter was knocking on our doorstep.
 At the end of May things really got going, 75cm of fresh snow fell across 4 days and it was decided to open a week ahead of schedule on 31 May.

 The resort was looking fantastic and the mountain operations team worked around the clock to move the massive amounts of snow to allow more terrain to open.
 The brand spanking new $4.2 million Leichhardt Quad Chairlift made its debut on 6 June and was followed by all 4 resorts opening for business much to the delight of skiers & boarders.

 We then saw another big storm arrive in Mid-July allowing snow cover to be topped up across the resort with the nightly efforts of the snowmaking team.
 Following this, we saw a 2 week break in the weather with clear, cold temps allowing the groomers to get a work out under sunny skies.

 August also saw the build of Australia’s only Half-Pipe and by this time all 5 parks, the half-pipe and 2 rider-cross courses were up and running.
 The month was rounded out by the Australian Junior Freeride Championships with 3 days of action across the parks